 Other areas of counselling I deal with

-I also work with sleep problems, specific phobias (including blood/needle/injury phobia), social anxiety, health anxiety and panic disorder (with or without agoraphobia).
+I also work with sleep problems, specific phobias (including blood/needle/injury phobia), social anxiety and agoraphobia.

-I have a particular interest in hoarding disorder and can work flexibly in clients' own homes offering practical support and solutions alongside therapy.
+I have an interest in hoarding disorder and can work flexibly in clients' own homes offering practical support and solutions alongside therapy.